cattymod/docs/docs/website/return.md

 # Custom Reporters

-TurboWarp now supports custom reporters which lets you use any custom block in your project as a reporter, like the addition block built into Scratch.
+CattyMod now supports custom reporters which lets you use any custom block in your project as a reporter, like the addition block built into Scratch.
 This is a pretty standard feature in text-based programming languages, but it can be hard to understand initially.

 :::info
 Projects that use this feature cannot be uploaded to the Scratch website.